lemma-finance/basis-trading-stablecoin/patch/perp-lushan/README.md

 ## 3.2 Modifications to `scripts/deploy_local.ts`

-The Deployed Quoter Object is returned as an additional field in `ClearingHouseFixture` that is created by the `createClearingHouseFixture()` function that is called in the `scripts/deploy_local.ts`
+The Deployed Quoter Contract Object is returned as an additional field in `ClearingHouseFixture` that is created by the `createClearingHouseFixture()` function that is called in the `scripts/deploy_local.ts`

-Here, we just need to add the Quoter Contract to the list of deployed contracts that is maintained in the `deployedContracts[]` hashmap
+Here, we just need to add the Quoter Contract to the list of deployed contracts that is maintained in the `deployedContracts[]` hashmap that will be saved as the `deployments/local.deployment.js` file

+This is the way that is used by the perp-lushan protocol to advertise its deployed contracts

 ```typescript=
     const loadFixture: ReturnType<typeof waffle.createFixtureLoader> = waffle.createFixtureLoader([admin])